The May issue of our newsletter is now on-line - see: Newsletter.

 and also see the archives page for a photo and bios on each.

-The recipient of the Joe Marten Memorial Award for the Preservation of Cowboy Heritage in BC for 2014 is Ken Mather.
-The will be a presentation
+The recipient of the 2018 Joe Marten Memorial Award for the Preservation of Cowboy Heritage in BC is Mark Denny.
+Mark was presented with the

-of the award Saturday night, March 14th at the Kamloops Cowboy Festival.
-Information on Ken has now been posted on the
+award on Saturday night, March 16th at the Kamloops Cowboy Festival.
+Information on Mark has now been posted on the

 Heritage Award page under "Recipients".